Tutorial: Deploy apps to Azure and Azure Stack

 Your Azure Stack environment needs the correct images syndicated to run Windows Server and SQL Server.
 It must also have App Service deployed.

-Prepare the private build and release agent for Visual Studio Team Services integration
+Prepare the private Azure Pipelines agent for Azure DevOps Services integration

-Visual Studio Team Services (VSTS) authenticates against Azure Resource Manager using a Service Principal.
-VSTS must have the Contributor role to provision resources in an Azure Stack subscription.
+Azure DevOps Services authenticates against Azure Resource Manager using a Service Principal.
+Azure DevOps Services must have the Contributor role to provision resources in an Azure Stack subscription.

 The following steps describe what's required to configure authentication: